JellyfishCMS/assets-pipeline-webpack/documentation/stage0.md

 You have now a bundled JavaScript file browser ready.

 Webpack has translated your "node.js" code which was using the concept of modules into a javascript file that can be use browser.
 Being capable of using modules to manage JavaScript dependencies is great, however it is fare from a true bundle.
-There is so much more that webpack can do for you.
+There is so much more that Webpack can do for you.

 We will be discovering those things in the next stages.